craftablescience/BufferStream/README.md

 ```

 When writing to a std container, the stream will automatically resize the container by
-powers of two when it needs more space.
-This can be disabled by adding an argument to
+powers of two when it needs more space. **Keep in mind if you are reading spans or views
+over the data in the stream, they will be invalidated if the container is resized!**
+Automatic resizing on writes that would otherwise exceed the capacity of the container
-the constructor:
+can be disabled by adding an argument to the constructor:
 ```cpp
 std::vector<std::byte> buffer(32);
 BufferStream stream{buffer, false};